Weight Loss

 Cagrilintide + Semaglutide (CagriSema)

-The flagship combination under investigation by Novo Nordisk.
-Cagrilintide acts on hindbrain amylin receptors while semaglutide acts on hypothalamic GLP-1 receptors, providing dual-pathway appetite suppression.
-Phase 1b data showed 15.6% weight loss at 32 weeks for the combination versus 8.1% for semaglutide alone.
+This is Novo Nordisk's headline program.
+Cagrilintide handles the hindbrain amylin side, semaglutide covers the hypothalamic GLP-1 side.
+Two signals, two brain regions, additive appetite suppression.
+Phase 1b data: 15.6% weight loss at 32 weeks for the combo versus 8.1% for semaglutide on its own.
+That's a meaningful bump.

 PeptideDoseFrequencyDuration